tonutils/reverse-proxy/README.md

 If you want to change some settings, like proxy pass url - open `config.json` file, edit and restart proxy.
 Default proxy pass url is `http://127.0.0.1:80/`

+Proxy adds additional headers:
+`X-Adnl-Ip` - ip of client, and `X-Adnl-Id` - adnl id of client

 ### Installation on any other OS

 Build it from sources using `./build.sh`, and run as in the step 2 for linux.
 Go environment is required to build.